lrheault/SocialScienceMethodsWeek/README.md

 ## Social Science Methods Week
-## Introduction to Machine Learning for Textual Data
+## Introduction to Machine Learning for Textual Analysis

 Materials for the workshop of May 4, 2018